codex-semantics-library/codex-semantics-library.github.io/tutorials.md

 Unproved 0 regular alarms and 0 additional alarms.
 Solved 0/0 user assertions, proved 0
 ```
-If you are using Emacs' compilation-mode (probably works also in other editors), you can click on each expression and they will bring you to the location in the file.
+If you are using Emacs' compilation-mode (probably works also in other editors), you can click on each expression, and they will bring you to the location in the file.
 4. Obtain an HTML report of the analysis:
    ```sh
    ./frama_c_codex.exe -codex test.c -codex-html-dump test.html